Wikipedia says Americans consume approximately 2.5 billion bowls of Campbell’s canned Tomato, Cream of mushroom, and Chicken Noodle Soup each year.

 - Seasoned or sea salt to taste

 Prepare vegetables and other ingredients and set aside.
-Put stew meat in a plastic bag and add enough flour to coat well.
+Put stew meat in a plastic bag and and enough flour to coat well.
 Sprinkle with small amount of pepper if desired before shaking bag.
 Add meat to hot oil in a stew pot.
 Brown the meat lightly on all sides over medium heat, stirring almost constantly.

 Cooking times vary, but it doesn’t take long.

-Comment: Serve with homemade cornbread.
+Comment: Delicious served with homemade cornbread.

 Comment: I’ve never had anyone turn up his/her nose at this hearty stew.